 I teach undergraduate and graduate courses in the Physics and Astronomy Department at Ohio University, as well as participate in science outreach events as a lecturer.

 Neutron stars that siphon material from binary companions are host to numerous astronomical observables that probe the behavior of high density matter at low temperatures, such as x-ray bursts and quasipersistent transients.
 My group works to improve our understanding of these events by studying the underlying nuclear physics through laboratory experiments and astrophysics model calculations.
-Our primary aims are to reduce and remove nuclear physics uncertainties present in predictions of x-ray burst light curves and in the production of and impact of urca cooling nuclides on accreting neutron stars.Go to research highlights
+Our primary aims are to reduce and remove nuclear physics uncertainties present in predictions of x-ray burst light curves and in the production of and impact of urca cooling nuclides on accreting neutron stars.
+I briefly describe our reserch in general terms in this video.Go to research highlights

 Courses taught thus far include PHYS 6751 – Graduate Laboratory: Nuclear and Particle (Fall 2016) and PHYS 7501 – Particles and Nuclei I (Fall 2017).
 In PHYS 6751 we gained hands-on experience with low-energy nuclear physics laboratory and analysis techniques.
 In PHYS 7501 we discussed major topics in low-energy nuclear physics, emphasizing connections to contemporary research.
 In each course an emphasis was also placed on honing effective written and oral communication.Go to course webpages

 I have participated in several outreach endeavors in the past, including lecturing for elementary, middle, and high school science camps, and serving as a tour guide for nuclear physics facilities.Go to outreach highlights